eduardofischermath/homemade_financial_instruments/ISSUES.md

 variable/function/method.
 Do the same for variable annotations (PEP 526, Python 3.6) Also consider the constructions final/Final/@final (PEP 591, Python 3.8)

+## ISSUE #0015py OPEN

+Study whether the Formulas or FormulasOnDictionaries should have arguments restricted to either being all keywords args or all non-keyword args (that is, no mixing), and do appropriate changes to address the issue (or non-issue, if not an issue).

+Also, consider using always 'Dict(s)' instead of 'Dictionary(s)' for shortness of variable/class/function names.